turingschool/backend-curriculum-site/module2/lessons/rest_routing_and_controllers_in_rails.markdown

 What is this funny error??
 We see a line `MoviesController#index is missing a template for this request format and variant.`.
 Template refers to an erb/html file.
 This means we are missing a erb/html file.
 In rails, we want to use `.html.erb` file extension.

 WHY THO?
-Rails convention says that we should include the output type and the end with the `.erb` extension.
+Rails convention says that we should include the output type and end with the `.erb` extension.

 ```html
 #views/movies/index.html.erb